d-krupke/cpsat-primer/README.md

 However, the relatively new [CP-SAT](https://developers.google.com/optimization/cp/cp_solver) of Google's [ortools](https://github.com/google/or-tools/) suite shows to overcome many of the weaknesses and provides a viable alternative to MIP-solvers, being competitive for many problems and sometimes even superior.

-Unfortunately, CP-SAT does IMHO not yet have the maturity of established tools such as Gurobi and thus, the educational material is somehow lacking (it is not bad, but maybe not sufficient for such a powerful tool).
-This unofficial primer shall help you use and understand this tool, especially if you are coming from the [Mixed Integer Linear Programming](https://en.wikipedia.org/wiki/Integer_programming) -community, to use and understand this tool as it may prove useful in cases where Branch and Bound performs poorly.
+This unofficial primer shall help you use and understand this powerful tool, especially if you are coming from the [Mixed Integer Linear Programming](https://en.wikipedia.org/wiki/Integer_programming) -community, to use and understand this tool as it may prove useful in cases where Branch and Bound performs poorly.